Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 Robots.txt Configuration

-Your robots.txt file tells crawlers what they can and cannot access.
-For privacy-first sites, keep it clean and intentional.
-Allow access to all public content, block admin areas and internal search result pages, and make sure your sitemap URL is referenced at the bottom of the file.
+Your robots.txt tells crawlers what they can and cannot access.
+Keep it clean and intentional.
+Allow all public content, block admin areas and internal search result pages, and reference your sitemap URL at the bottom.
+Check yours at yourdomain.com/robots.txt right now.

-Check your robots.txt at yourdomain.com/robots.txt right now.
-If it’s blocking CSS or JS files, fix that immediately — Google needs to render your pages to evaluate them properly.
-Refer to Google’s robots.txt documentation for the full specification.
+If it’s blocking CSS or JS files, fix that immediately.
+Google renders your pages to evaluate them; blocking render resources means Google sees a degraded version that may not match what users see.
+Refer to Google’s robots.txt documentation for the complete specification.

 XML Sitemap